MarkM-dev/Previews-client/readme.md

     - Prevents automatic video quality change when twitch is in the background (when switching tabs / tasks).
     - Prevents 99% of Twitch player errors (#1000, #2000).
     - Prevents that video hang when switching back to the Twitch tab after it was in the background for a while.
       <br/><br/>

+* **Fast-Forward Stream**
+    - Useful if your stream is delayed.
+    - The button will show in the player controls next to the 'play/pause' button.
+    - Click it to fast-forward the stream to the latest point in the buffer.
+      <br/><br/>

+* **Screenshot Stream**
+    - The button will show in the player controls.
+    - You can capture multiple screenshots and then save only the ones you like.
+    - The screenshots are captured at the same resolution as the stream.
+      <br/><br/>